 Avoid these approaches as they’ll slow your recovery

-Strength exercises are not a solution for muscles that are already overloaded.
+Strength exercises are not a solution for deep hip rotator muscles that are already overloaded.

-We can always be stronger but strengthening these muscles while they’re fatigued and sore will only worsen the pain and extend your recovery.
+We can always be stronger but strengthening deep hip external rotator muscles while they’re fatigued and sore will only worsen the pain and extend your recovery.

-Be wary of these conditions that can mimic hip muscle pain
+Be wary of conditions that mimic deep hip rotator overload pain

 Muscle tear – a pulled hip muscle can occur with the same overload but it’s often associated with sharp pain on initial loading.